Monica Garrido - Black Pearl Café

 Monica’s signature drink is the “three broomsticks.”
-It's a butterbeer latte that is Harry Potter inspired, because she is a huge bookworm and Harry Potter fan.
+It's a Harry Potter-inspired butterbeer latte, because she is a huge bookworm and Harry Potter fan.

 Monica travels often with her kids.
 While exploring in North Carolina, they found an oyster.
 Once they cracked it open they found a black pearl.
-Her son Brennen, who was about 4 years old at the time, put it in a turtle necklace and gave it to her as a gift to always remember the trip they took.
+Her son Brennen, who was about four years old at the time, put it in a turtle necklace and gave it to her as a gift to always remember the trip they took.
 She still has it to this day.
-A Black Pearl is unique, and sticks out from the ordinary, something that Monica wanted her shop to represent.
+A black pearl is unique and sticks out from the ordinary, something that Monica wanted her shop to represent.

-Sticking with the description of having the Black Pearl be a place where people can be themselves, Monica is no stranger to hosting people and events that others might not.
-Hosting events, meetings, and a handful of candidates who ran for President of the United States.
+Sticking with the description of having Black Pearl be a place where people can be themselves, Monica is no stranger to hosting people and events that others might not.
+Black Pearl has hosted events, meetings, and a handful of candidates who ran for President of the United States.

-While a tough decision for some, Monica has no issue and sharing why.
+While a tough decision for some, Monica has no issue with sharing why.

-The decision encompasses the idea of coming here and being who you want to be whether it's a bookworm, a journalist or you just wanna draw on the shop walls.
-She does this because the world is filled with a lot of status quo; she says wants to break that because, “we don’t all need to be a Kardashian.”
+The decision encompasses the idea of coming here and being who you want to be, whether it's a bookworm, a journalist, or you just want to draw on the shop walls.
+She does this because the world is filled with a lot of status quo.
+She says wants to break that because, “we don’t all need to be a Kardashian.”
 Rather, we need to be reminded that being originally you is important.

 Her two children have a front-row seat to her business.
 According to Monica, one hates it and one loves it, and this sentiment switches between the two.
-When they are there she says they like it because they are treated to an assortment of free things but it can ring a somber tone when mommy has to work over the weekend but she is always sure to take a few days off to spend with her most loved possession.
+When they are there she says they like it because they are treated to an assortment of free things, but it can ring a somber tone when mommy has to work over the weekend.
+She is always sure, however, to take a few days off to spend with her most loved possessions.

 “I think they like it overall because it gives them some sense of empowerment to be outspoken and see what hard work really looks like,” said Monica.

 Overall, she loves being a mom, even when she became a single mother about five years ago.
-She says you have to learn to embrace it and sees her family as more of a team because they went through a tough time together and in a way helped inspire the Black Pearl, truly awesome.
+She says you have to learn to embrace it, and sees her family as more of a team because they went through a tough time together, which helped inspire Black Pearl.

 Outside the shop, you can find her reading, being a couch potato, binging TV shows like the Vampire Diaries, being with her kids, or still falling asleep on her mother's couch when she visits.